Create Your Garden

 Water and Moisture

-• Allow the soil to almost dry out between waterings.
-Water regularly in high heat or dry weather
+Allow the soil to almost dry out between waterings, as marigolds prefer moderately dry conditions.
+Water regularly during high heat or drought periods, ensuring the soil stays evenly moist without becoming waterlogged.

 Fertilizer